 Invest in the best chance of success

 The solution is this.
-Ask your customers what they think of the product, how it makes them feel and what motivates them to buy it.
+Ask your customers what they think of the new product, how it makes them feel and what motivates them to buy it.
 The same approach is applicable to any product or service you’re selling or want to sell.
 Instead of putting it out there on a national scale and hoping for the best, run a trial with a smaller percentage of your customer base and listen to what they have to say about it, because what they say matters more than ever in this post-pandemic landscape.
 The pressure really is on to get it right first time.

 Which is probably why the re-opening of the hospitality industry saw some brands put their faith in ‘radical change’ as a way to rebuild their business.
 And yet, innovation, rebranding or any form of change is not worth pursuing unless customers genuinely want it – unless you have the insight that tells you it’s going to lead your business somewhere better.
 This is why investing in customer insight gives your business the best chance of success.